On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

 The proof is similar to that of Proposition \ref{prop:v2}, but more directly uses the formula of \cite[Prop.1]{froyshov-equivariant}, the statement of which is the following, assuming $b_1(X)=0$; the proposition uses its mod 4 reduction.
 For $w\in H^2(X;\Z)$ descending to an extremal vector of the same name in $\mathcal{L}$, and $a\in \text{Sym}^m H_2(X;\Z)$ descending to an element of the same name in $\text{Sym}^m(\mathcal{L})$ for $m\geqslant 0$, there is a relative invariant $D_X^w(a)\in I^{4-4n}(Y;\Z[1/2^m])$ where $n=(|w^2|-m)/2-1$, and

 For both Propositions \ref{prop:v2} and \ref{prop:u4} we use the knowledge from Section \ref{subsec:proofs} of what kinds of classes $a$ can cut down moduli spaces when working over the appropriate coefficient ring.
-For example, if $a\in \text{Sym}^m(\mathcal{L}^w)$ then $D_X^w(a)$ is an element in $I^{4-4n}(Y;\Z)$, and the factor $1/2^m$ is unnecessary in the coefficient ring.
-A similar statement to that of Proposition \ref{prop:u4} holds if the 2-torsion in $H^2(X;\Z)$ consists of one $\Z/2$ summand upon replacing $f_4(\mathcal{L})$ with $\lceil f_2(\mathcal{L})/2\rceil$.\\
+For example, if $a\in \text{Sym}^m(\mathcal{L}^w)$ then $D_X^w(a)$ is an element in $I^{4-4n}(Y;\Z)$, and the factor $1/2^m$ is unnecessary in the coefficient ring.\\

 We expect that the left-hand sides of the inequalities of Propositions \ref{prop:v2} and \ref{prop:u4} can be replaced by more natural quantities.
 For example, the first of these should be a weaker form of a general inequality involving Fr\o yshov's homology cobordism invariant $q_2$ mentioned in the introduction.
 Similarly, the second is related to Fr\o yshov's framework as developed in \cite{froyshov-equivariant}, but with $\Z/4$ coefficients.
-We are now in a position to give an alternative proof of Corollary \ref{cor:2,3}.\\
+We are now in a position to give an alternative proof of Corollary \ref{cor:2,3}.

 \begin{proof}[Another proof of Corollary \ref{cor:2,3}] Let $Y=\Sigma(2,3,5)$.
 It is well-known that $CI^\ast(Y;\Z)$ is generated by two flat $SU(2)$ connections in degrees $0$ and $4$.
 The differential on $CI^\ast(Y;\Z)$ is zero, and hence $u$ is a chain map, and induces a map on $I^\ast(Y;\Z)$ which we also call $u$.
 By \cite[Prop.2]{froyshov-equivariant}, $\delta u$ is divisible by $8$, and in particular $\delta_4u_4 \equiv \delta u $ (mod 4) vanishes.
 The degree two map $v_2$ on $I^\ast(Y;\Z/2)$ is zero for grading reasons.
-Thus the left-hand sides of the inequalities in Propositions \ref{prop:v2} and \ref{prop:u4} are equal to 1, and the result follows from Lemmas \ref{lemma:indecomp} and \ref{lemma:e8}, or from the argument in Section \ref{sec:dinv}. \end{proof}
+Thus the left-hand sides of the inequalities in Propositions \ref{prop:v2} and \ref{prop:u4} are equal to 1, and the result follows from Lemmas \ref{lemma:indecomp} and \ref{lemma:e8}. \end{proof}

+Alternatively, we can also formulate the mod $8$ analogue of Proposition \ref{prop:u4} together with the computation $f_8(\Gamma_{12})=2$, and use this with Proposition \ref{prop:u4} and Lemma \ref{lemma:f4}.
+However, the above proof illustrates that constraints from inequalities arising from the mod $2$ and mod $4$ coefficient cases are sufficient.
+Further, the use of only Lemmas \ref{lemma:indecomp} and \ref{lemma:e8} shows that there is a minimal amount of algebra needed.\\